 If you don't already have one, make sure that your project table has a currency field that lists the budget for each record.

-Open up the blocks menu, click the add a block option, and add a pivot table block to your base.
+Open up the apps menu, click the add a app option, and add a pivot table app to your base.
 You can select your project table in the first settings field.

 Step 3: Customize the table for your needs.